Kaung-H-Hein/CIFAR100_ImageClassification/README.md

   3. **Grayscale Conversion**: The images were converted to grayscale to simplify the model and reduce computational load.
   4. **Contrast Enhancement**: Contrast of the images was enhanced for better feature extraction.
   5. **Tensor Transformation**: The images were transformed into tensors to be processed by PyTorch.
-  6. **Normalization**: The pixel values were normalised to the range of 0 to 1 to improve model convergence.
+  6. **Normalization**: The pixel values were normalised to a range of 0 to 1 for standardisation..
   7. **Dataset Preparation**: The dataset was prepared by remapping the indexes of the selected classes, batching the data for training.

 ### Model Architecture